-Employees who sustain a work injury in the state of Nevada usually cannot sue their employer for damages.
-Instead, their “exclusive remedy” is to file a workers’ compensation claim with the employer’s insurance carrier.
+If you are an employee who sustained a work injury in the state of Nevada, you usually cannot sue your employer for damages.
+Instead, your “exclusive remedy” is to file a workers’ compensation claim with your employer’s insurance carrier.

-Temporary partial disability (TPD) benefits are what the TTD amount would have been minus the employee’s new salary for light- or modified work.
+Temporary partial disability (TPD) benefits are what the TTD amount would have been minus your new salary for light- or modified work.

-Note that Nevada’s workers’ compensation system caps 2022 disability benefits at $4,618.55 per month.1
+Note that Nevada’s workers’ compensation system caps 2023 disability benefits at $4,873.20 per month.1

-For injured employees to benefit from Nevada workers’ compensation coverage, they do not have to prove that the employer did something wrong.
-Instead, they just have to show that it is more likely than not that their injury was caused by work.
+For you to benefit from Nevada workers’ compensation coverage, you do not have to prove that your employer did something wrong.
+Instead, you just have to show that it is more likely than not that your injury was caused by work.